lithnet/access-manager-docs/docs/index.rst

 Administrators also have the option of forcing an expiry time when a password is accessed.
 This ensures that the password is rotated after use.

 We use LAPS passwords ourselves, so we know they can be painful at times.
 We try to take away as much of that pain as possible.
 From using fonts where you can actually see the difference between a lower-case L and a capital I, to showing a breakdown of the password using the NATO phonetic alphabet to make it easy to read it out to someone.
-Ever find yourself needing to type a LAPS password into a Windows logon screen?
-Have access manager read the password to you while you type!
+Have you ever found yourself needing to type a LAPS password into a Windows logon screen?
+Have Access Manager read the password to you while you type with its text-to-speech capability!

 Whether you use Microsoft LAPS, or the Lithnet Access Manager agent, the user experience is the same.